 As more U.S. adults are delaying marriage – or forgoing it altogether – the share who have ever lived with an unmarried partner has been on the rise.

-In the pandemic, the share of unpartnered moms at work fell more sharply than among other parents
+The share of unpartnered mothers who are employed and at work has fallen more precipitously than among other parents.

 Pope Francis made news recently by voicing his support for same-sex civil unions.
 The statement struck observers as a shift for the Vatican.

 Despite major changes in laws and norms surrounding the issue of same-sex marriage and the rights of LGBT people around the world, public opinion on the acceptance of homosexuality in society remains sharply divided by country, region and economic development.

 Three-in-ten Millennials live with a spouse and child, compared with 40% of Gen Xers at a comparable age.